$t$-Structures on stable derivators and Grothendieck hearts: Introduction

 To outline our strategy, consider a $t$-structure $\t = (\U,\Sigma\V)$ on a triangulated category $\cal D$ with coproducts and let $\H=\U\cap\Sigma\V$ be the heart of $\t$.
 Then we have the following well-known chain of implications:

 However, $\V$ being closed under coproducts is \emph{not} enough to have exact directed colimits in $\H$.
 This follows from the main results of \cite{parra2015direct, parra2016addendum} (see also Example~\ref{ex.HRS t-structure smash but non-htpy} below).

-What we need instead is a stronger condition that $\V$ be closed under directed homotopy colimits.
-For instance in the case of the derived category $\cal D = \Der(\G)$ of a Grothendieck category $\G$, the homotopy colimit is simply the total left derived functor
+What we need instead is a stronger condition: we assume that $\V$ is closed under directed homotopy colimits.
+For instance, in the case of the derived category $\cal D = \Der(\G)$ of a Grothendieck Abelian category $\G$, the homotopy colimit is the total left derived functor

 of the usual colimit functor $\colim_I\colon \G^I \to \G$.
 The problem is, of course, that albeit there always exists a canonical comparison functor $\Der(\G^I) \to \Der(\G)^I$, it is typically far from being an equivalence.

-At this point, the language of derivators naturally enters the scene since, when $\mathcal{M}$ is a cofibrantly generated model category with $\mathcal{W}$ as class of weak equivalences, the functor category $\mathcal{M}^I$ admits a cofibrantly generated model structure, with weak equivalences calculated level-wise, for each small category $I$, and the assignment $I\mapsto\mathbb{D}(I):=\text{Ho}(\mathcal{M}^I)$ gives a well-defined derivator, which is stable provided $\mathcal{M}$ is a stable model category.
-In this case, which includes the situation of $\Der(\G)$ which is the homotopy category of a model structure on $\text{Ch}(\G)$, we have that $\mathbb{D}(I)$ is a triangulated category for each $I$.
-In fact, by a result of Cisinski (see\cite{Cis03}), we even get a strong stable derivator, i.e.\ a 2-functor
+At this point, the language of derivators naturally enters the scene, as the categories of the form $\Der(\G^I)$ can be naturally assembled to form a derivator (for all the undefined terminology we refer to Section \ref{prel_on_ders_sec}).
+To see this, one should recall that, when $\mathcal{M}$ is a cofibrantly generated model category with $\mathcal{W}$ its class of weak equivalences (e.g., the usual injective model structure of $\Ch(\G)$, with $\W$ the class of quasi-isomorphisms), the functor category $\mathcal{M}^I$ admits a cofibrantly generated model structure, with weak equivalences calculated level-wise, for each small category $I$, and the assignment $I\mapsto\mathbb{D}(I):=\text{Ho}(\mathcal{M}^I)$ gives a well-defined derivator (see\cite{Cis03}), i.e.\ a $2$-functor

-which satisfies certain axioms, where $\cat$ is the 2-category of small categories and $\Cat$ is the 2-``category" of all categories.
-The axioms in particular imply that the natural range of this 2-functor is in fact naturally the 2-``category'' of all triangulated categories.
-A prototypical example is precisely the assignment $\D\colon I \mapsto \Der(\G^I)$ for a Grothendieck category $\G$.
+which satisfies certain axioms, where $\cat$ is the $2$-category of small categories and $\Cat$ is the 2-``category" of all categories.
+Furthermore, $\D$ is strong and stable provided $\mathcal{M}$ is a stable model category.
+The axioms in particular imply that the natural range of this $2$-functor is naturally the 2-``category'' of all triangulated categories, that is, $\mathbb{D}(I)$ is a triangulated category for each $I\in \cat$.
+A prototypical example is precisely the assignment $\D\colon I \mapsto \Der(\G^I)$ for a Grothendieck Abelian category $\G$.